+Procedures/Data

+Compare total capitation payments to intermediaries to total hospital and medical expenses [Annual Financial Statement, Exhibit 7 – Part 1]

+Health care receivables to capital and surplus.

+Percentage of members covered by capitated arrangements based on capitation payments to total payments.

+Additional Review Considerations

+Determine if the insurer has completed Annual Financial Statement, Exhibit 7 – Part 1.

+Determine if the insurer has capitation agreements with providers.

+Determine if there are copies of provider agreements with domiciliary jurisdiction.

+If the insurer has capitation arrangements with providers, ensure the appropriate information has been entered in the RBC filing (worksheet XR017).

+Determine if capitation to groups or intermediaries reported in Annual Financial Statement, Exhibit 7 is actually disbursed or withheld by the insurer for future payment of claims as they are submitted.

+Determine if the insurer pays or processes claims for the participating providers of a capitated intermediary.

+Request the most recent independent audited report of the intermediary (TPA or IPA).
+If not available, request the most recent annual report.

+Obtain the opinion of an actuary attesting to the adequacy of claim reserves and claim adjustment expenses established for claims incurred and outstanding on business produced by the intermediaries, if available.

+Review analyst notes or exam reports for the other companies using the same intermediaries if there is reason to believe problems exist with those entities.

+Concerns with Special Payment Arrangments

-Procedure #12 assists analysts in determining whether special payment arrangements (i.e., bonuses and withholds) with providers are material, reasonable and reported correctly.
+Determine whether special payment arrangements (i.e., bonuses and withholds) with providers are material, reasonable and reported correctly.
 The significance of special payment arrangements is determined by comparing their total to hospital and medical benefits paid.
 Also, the percent of bonus/withhold to intermediaries or “other providers” is reviewed to determine if there is a disproportionate amount being paid to these entities and/or if the level paid is appropriate.

-12a and 12b assist analysts in determining if the health entity’s use of bonus and withhold arrangements are significant.
+Determine if the health entity’s use of bonus and withhold arrangements are significant.
 Since health entities use these arrangements to different degrees, it is important to determine the significance of their use by the health entity under review.
 These procedures determine if the amount of bonus and withhold liabilities and expenses compared to the total hospital and medical expense is significant.

-12d and 12e assist analysts in determining the significance of the liabilities outstanding for bonuses and withholds.
+Determine the significance of the liabilities outstanding for bonuses and withholds.
 While these procedures focus on materiality, there are very few tests that can be made to verify that provider liabilities are appropriate.
 Provider contracts often change dramatically from year to year, limiting the value of year-over-year comparisons.
 These liabilities build up over the contract period and then are paid, decreasing the liability to zero.
 Contract periods for different providers may cover different periods so that wide fluctuations can be seen from period to period.
 Therefore, analysts are encouraged to perform other qualitative procedures to evaluate provider liabilities such as reviewing the Statement of Actuarial Opinion, reviewing provisions in provider contracts and obtaining the detailed calculation supporting the liabilities.